 The shares represented by all valid proxies received will be voted in the manner specified.
-Where specific choices are not indicated on a validly executed and delivered proxy, the shares represented by such proxy will be voted: (i) "FOR" the nominees for director named in this Proxy Statement, (ii) "FOR" the approval of the amendment to the Company's Third Amended and Restated Certificate of Incorporation (the "COI") to effect a reverse stock split of the Company's issued and outstanding Common Stock at a ratio of not less than 1-for-30 and not greater than 1-for-70, with the exact ratio, if approved and effected at all, to be set within that range at the discretion of the Company's board of directors and publicly announced by the Company on or before November 3, 2019 without further approval or authorization of the Company's stockholders (the "Reverse Stock Split"), (iii) "FOR" the approval of an amendment to the Company's 2014 Stock Incentive Plan (the "2014 Plan") to increase the number of shares of Common Stock authorized for issuance under the 2014 Plan such that the aggregate authorized but unissued shares under the 2014 Plan shall equal 12.5% of the issued and outstanding shares of Common Stock on a fully diluted basis calculated as of the earlier of (A) the day immediately after the consummation of the Company's next underwritten public equity offering with gross proceeds of \$5 million or more or (B) July 31, 2019 (collectively, the "Calculation Date"), contingent upon the Reverse Stock Split being approved and effected in accordance with Proposal 2 on, or prior to, the Calculation Date, (iv) "FOR" the approval, for purposes of Nasdaq Rule 5635(d), of the issuance of shares of Common Stock upon the exchange of promissory notes and exercise of warrants in one or more private placement transactions that may equal or exceed 19.99% of Common Stock outstanding before such offering, (v) "FOR" the approval, for purposes of Nasdaq Rule 5635(d), the issuance of shares of Common Stock upon the exercise of a warrant issued in connection with the cancellation of a letter of credit that may equal or exceed 19.99% of Common Stock outstanding before such transaction, (vi) "FOR" the approval, for purposes of Nasdaq Rule 5635(d), of the issuance of up to 40,000,000 shares of Common Stock that may be issued at the Company's discretion from time to time to Oasis Capital, LLC ("Oasis Capital") under an equity line to be entered into between the Company and Oasis Capital, and (vii) "FOR" the approval of discretionary authority to adjourn the Annual Meeting, if necessary, to solicit additional proxies in the event that there are not sufficient votes at the time of the Annual Meeting to approve Proposals 1-6.
+Where specific choices are not indicated on a validly executed and delivered proxy, the shares represented by such proxy will be voted: (i) "FOR" the nominees for director named in this Proxy Statement, (ii) "FOR" the ratification of the appointment of BDO USA, LLP ("BDO") as the Company's independent registered public accounting firm for the fiscal year ended December 31, 2019, (iii) "FOR" the approval of the amendment to the Company's Third Amended and Restated Certificate of Incorporation (the "COI") to effect a reverse stock split of the Company's issued and outstanding Common Stock at a ratio of not less than 1-for-30 and not greater than 1-for-60, with the exact ratio, if approved and effected at all, to be set within that range at the discretion of the Company's board of directors and publicly announced by the Company on or before November 3, 2019 without further approval or authorization of the Company's stockholders (the "Reverse Stock Split"), (iv) "FOR" the approval of an amendment to the Company's 2014 Stock Incentive Plan (the "2014 Plan") to increase the number of shares of Common Stock authorized for issuance under the 2014 Plan such that the aggregate authorized but unissued shares under the 2014 Plan shall equal 12.5% of the issued and outstanding shares of Common Stock on a fully diluted basis calculated as of the earlier of (A) the day immediately after the consummation of the Company's next underwritten public equity offering with gross proceeds of \$5 million or more or (B) July 31, 2019 (collectively, the "Calculation Date"), contingent upon the Reverse Stock Split being approved and effected in accordance with Proposal 3 on, or prior to, the Calculation Date, (v) "FOR" the approval, for purposes of Nasdaq Rule 5635(d), of the issuance of shares of Common Stock upon the exchange of promissory notes and exercise of warrants in one or more private placement transactions that may equal or exceed 19.99% of Common Stock outstanding before such offering, (vi) "FOR" the approval, for purposes of Nasdaq Rule 5635(d), the issuance of shares of Common Stock upon the exercise of a warrant issued in connection with the cancellation of a letter of credit that may equal or exceed 19.99% of Common Stock outstanding before such transaction, (vii) "FOR" the approval, for purposes of Nasdaq Rule 5635(d), of the issuance of up to 25,000,000 shares of Common Stock that may be issued at the Company's discretion from time to time to Oasis Capital, LLC ("Oasis Capital") under an equity line to be entered into between the Company and Oasis Capital, and (viii) "FOR" the approval of discretionary authority to adjourn the Annual Meeting, if necessary, to solicit additional proxies in the event that there are not sufficient votes at the time of the Annual Meeting to approve Proposals 1-7.